kens1ang/Brick-Breaker-Game-Maintenance-and-Extension/README.md

 # Brick Breaker Game

 ## Compilation Instructions:
 This project is developed using Intellij IDEA Community Edition and utilized JavaFX for the user interface

 ### Prerequisitres:
-- Intellij IDEA Community Edition 2023.2.4
+- IntelliJ IDEA Community Edition 2023.2.4
 - JavaFX SDK 21.0.1

 ### Adding JavaFX Library:
-1. Open Intellij IDEA.
+1. Open IntelliJ IDEA.
 2. Navigate to the main menu bar on top right or use the shortcut `Alt + \`.
 3. Select "Project Struture".
 4. In the Project Settings, choose "Libraries".